loikx/loikx/README.md

 </h1>
 </div>

-### :man_technologist: About Me :
+### About Me :

-I am a young developer from Russia with a passion for backend development using golang and c++.
+I am a developer from Russia with a passion for backend development using Golang and c++.
 - :telescope: I'm always looking to improve my skills and stay on top of the latest trends in the industry.

 - :seedling: I love to read technical literature, to learn new things and improve my understanding of the field.